Department of Tourism (West Bengal): Introduction

 The Department of Tourism, Government of West Bengal, is responsible for the development of tourism in the state of West Bengal.
 The Department of Tourism in West Bengal is engaged in facilitating the services for promotion of tourism.

 Facilities

-The Department has a unit named West Bengal Tourism Development Corporation which has many tourist centers all around the state at various districts where online booking is also available.
-The Department has taken a number of initiatives and also offers various packages through WBTDCL throughout the year as well as on specials occasions and festivals like Durga Puja, the greatest festival of the world, Christmas, Poush Mela, Basanta Utsav etc. The Department has its digital presence through its website, Mobile App and Social Media, Radio and TV as well as audio visual mediums.
+The Department has a unit named West Bengal Tourism Development Corporation which has many tourist centers all around the state in various districts, where online booking is also available.
+The Department has taken a number of initiatives and also offering various packages through WBTDCL throughout the year as well as on special occasions and festivals like Durga Puja, One of the biggest festivals of the world, Christmas, Poush Mela, Basant Utsav, etc. The Department has a digital presence through its website, Mobile app, social media, radio, and TV, as well as audio-visual mediums.